 The spectrum and severity of pulmonary disease is different in the primary care clinic than in the emergency department or critical care unit where lung ultrasound was originally developed.
-Clinic patients are usually sub acutely or chronically ill with cough, mild shortness of breath, and localized chest discomfort.
-These patients need a careful but efficient evaluation of all lung lobes and sensitive detection of pleural effusions and sub pleural consolidation.
-The supine approach, often used in hospitalized patients, is not optimal for the clinic.
+Clinic patients are usually sub-acutely or chronically ill with cough, mild shortness of breath, or localized chest discomfort.
+These patients need a careful but efficient evaluation of all lung lobes and sensitive detection of pleural effusions and sub-pleural consolidation.
+The supine approach sometimes used in the hospital is not optimal for the clinic.

-Clinic patients can always be examined completely in the sitting position, which has two advantages for lung ultrasound.
-The first is that the lungs are more fully expanded in the sitting position in all but the most obese patients.
-The second is that pleural effusions are better detected and quantified in the sitting position.
+Clinic patients can always be examined in the upright position, which has two advantages for lung ultrasound.
+The first is that the lungs are more fully expanded in the upright position in all but the most obese patients.
+The second is that pleural effusions are better detected and quantified in this position.

 With the phased array probe it doesn’t make much difference whether the probe orientation on the lungs is parasagittal or transverse because the probe is close to square.
 However, with the wider curvilinear probe there is a real advantage to using a transverse, intercostal view.
 Substantially more VPPI is seen with each probe placement because ribs are not in view.

 Here are normal lungs with the curvilinear probe in the parasagittal orientation in the middle of the posterior chest.